 Car crashes happen when you least expect them.
 Whether you were running errands, taking a trip, or simply commuting around town, you probably never expected that everything would change before you got back home — or that a single accident could cause so much frustration.
-Let the Charleston car accident lawyers at Campbell & Smith fight for your rights, and the justice you deserve.
+Let our dedicated Charleston car accident lawyers fight for your rights, and the justice you deserve.

 Most auto accidents in West Virginia are caused by a driver’s negligence.
 If you’ve been the victim in a recent car crash, truck accident, or any other vehicle collision, it’s likely that someone else’s careless driving is to blame.

 “When I was injured in a car wreck, I was unsure of what to do.
 After meeting with Adam, I was comfortable and knew my case was in good hands.
 Adam got me the money I needed to get back on my feet.” – Christy E.

 - Texting while driving (or other distractions)

 - Poor vehicle or road maintenance

 - Running red lights (or breaking other traffic laws)

 - Drunk or drugged driving (DUI / DWI)